Tom Hanks’ 10 Best Film Performances to Date

 So in celebration of this beloved actor, I decided to rank and explain my top ten favorite performances by Hanks.

-[Note: This feature was initially published at a prior date, but we’re pushing it again ahead of the release of Hanks’ latest film The Circle.]
+[Note: This feature was initially published at a prior date, but we’re pushing it again to celebrate Hanks’ birthday today.]

 10. 'The Ladykillers'